 Studies in comparative politics

-During the education in comparative politics enables the student to find the relevant documents and data, to write a credible analysis and account of the field's questions.
-Being trained in methodology enables the student to ask the relevant questions.
-Emphasis is placed upon political development and political relations in Europe since a solid understanding about one's own culture and history is usually a necessary condition to be able to study political relations in other parts of the world.
+An education in comparative politics enables the student to find the relevant documents and data to write credible analyses and accounts of the important questions in political science.
+The methodology training at the department enables students to ask relevant questions and perform sofisticated analyses to find answears to those questions.
+Through the study of political development and political relations in Europe, students gain the theoretical and methodological foundations needed to also study political relations in other parts of the world.
 The European process of integration, furthermore, heightens the need to increase the understanding of Europe in Norwegian society.

 The comparative study of constitutions, regimes and political processes has roots that reach back to Aristotle.
 In the last generation, comparative research of political systems, political structures and political evolution has increased greatly both in breadth and depth: it includes societies on all levels of development in all civilisations.
 Comparative Politics is an analytical field which seeks to understand societies and political institutions through both diachronic and synchronic perspectives.